-People are the core of our Council and we continue to promote an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.
-The Council endeavours to ensure all employees have the same opportunities for recognition and career development.
-The Council strives to treat all staff fairly and equitably at work.
+People are at the core of our organisation and we continue to strive to promote and sustain an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.
+Our organisation is a place where all employees have the same opportunities for recognition and career development and are treated fairly and equitably at work.